 So, repent!
 Change the way you think.
 Return to God.
 The Kingdom of God is near.
 Not such a crazy thought after all.

 A powerful way to change the way you think and let go of disempowering or judgmental thoughts is through guided meditations.
-These two resources can help you.
+These meditations: Be Still, Let it Go, and Trust can help.